 There are two reason’s this home is noteworthy for the rest of us who enjoy mobile and manufactured homes, other than getting to look at gorgeous homes, of course:

 #1.
 It’s a prime example of the possibilities that our homes have.

 If this home doesn’t convince you of the potential that manufactured homes have, nothing will.
 Of course, not all of us are millionaires but their home still started out on a chassis inside a factory, just like every other manufactured home in America.

 #2.
 The value of the home increased by a significant amount, even though it sits in a mobile home park.

 Lot’s of people think that manufactured homes can’t gain equity but that’s simply not true.
 Studies have proven that they can raise in value and our article called Buying a Mobile Home: They Can and Do Appreciate shares the data if you’d like to read about it.
 One of the variables that most affected appreciation was whether the home was located in a park or on private property but that rule isn’t set in stone.

 Around 1996 this home listed for $770,000 and I’m pretty sure I read somewhere that it sold for approximately $600,000.
-Yes, the home is sitting on a prime oceanfront property in Malibu that’s surrounded by rich people but it still has the chassis under it and probably the tires, too.
+Yes, the home is sitting on a prime oceanfront property in Malibu that’s surrounded by rich people.
+But it still has the chassis under it and probably the tires, too.
 The home is classified and taxed as a manufactured home.
-It still gained in value by over $3.3 million dollars in less than 20 years by remodeling and adding on to it.
+However, it still gained in value by over $3.3 million dollars in less than 20 years by remodeling and adding on to it.